-There’s much debate about who serves the best hargow or makes the juiciest potstickers, but nearly everyone agrees that Sam Woo’s wonton soup is a rite of passage.
+There’s much debate about who serves the best har gow or makes the juiciest potstickers, but nearly everyone agrees that Sam Woo’s Wonton Soup is a rite of passage.
 The hallmark of wontons is their yellow, egg-based dough.
 Rolled out to a fragile thinness, the wrappers are what make wontons perfect for boiling in broth (instead of subjecting them to aggressive pan-frying).
-Sam Woo sticks to tradition here, tossing their pork- and shrimp-loaded dumplings into a broth with a clump of al dente egg noodles and scallions.
+Sam Woo sticks to tradition here, tossing their pork- and shrimp-loaded dumplings into soup with a clump of al dente egg noodles and scallions.
 Another rite of passage?
 Adding a few droplets of Chinese red vinegar for a touch of bright acidity.

 How to order: Call 626-281-0038 for takeout; pickup or delivery via Postmates, DoorDash, and Grubhub.

-Although there are dozens of variations on shumai, the one that’s most recognized stateside is the Cantonese staple served at dim sum restaurants.
+Although there are dozens of variations on Siu Mai, the one that’s most recognized stateside is the Cantonese staple served at dim sum restaurants.
 This steamed, open-faced snack (unlike other dumplings, their yellow, egg-based wrappers aren’t sealed) is usually gorged with a base of ground pork and shrimp and enhanced with any number of additional ingredients and aromatics: mushrooms, scallions, ginger, water chestnuts, bamboo shoots.
-The top is typically garnished with crab roe or diced carrot, but at NBC—a long-established dim sum mainstay that was perpetually busy on pre-pandemic weekends—they use a goji berry.
+The top is typically garnished with crab roe or diced carrot, but at NBC—a long-established dim sum mainstay that’s perpetually busy on weekends—they use a goji berry.